Isaac Larian: MGA Entertainment

-In 1998, Larian changed his company's name to MGA Entertainment and in 2001, MGA developed the "Bratz" doll.
+In 1998, Larian changed the name of "ABC Electronics" to MGA Entertainment and in 2001, MGA developed the "Bratz" doll.
 In 2005, Bratz sales totaled $800 million well ahead of their main rival, Barbie with $445 million in sales.

+MGA expanded its product offerings with toys like Lalaloopsy, L.O.L.
+Surprise!, Num Noms, Little Tikes, Project Mc², and Rainbow High.

 In 2004, Mattel sued MGA alleging that the designer of the Bratz doll had developed the concept while working for Mattel and that MGA had paid Mattel employees to work on MGA projects.
 MGA countersued, alleging that Mattel spied on its salesmen by masquerading as toy buyers, re-positioned Bratz displays in retail stores to less favorable arrangements, and that Mattel paid retailers to favor Barbie over Bratz.

 In November 2006, MGA purchased the manufacturer of toddler and preschool toys, Little Tikes.
 In 2010, MGA released the successful "Lalaloopsy" doll.

 In August 2011 Mattel was ordered to pay MGA $310 million for attorney fees, stealing trade secrets, and false claims.
 Due to a technical procedural issue unrelated to the claims, the Ninth Circuit vacated without prejudice the $170 million portion of the judgment against Mattel for this misconduct.
 In January 2014, MGA filed a complaint for these claims in state court in California seeking in excess of $1 billion.